Eloy Mestrelle: Rise

+Decline

 1563 saw the plague come to London, and the mint was closed from that summer until the following spring.
 Thereafter, minting of silver sixpences and threepences resumed, but little silver came to the Mint and few coins were produced, either with Mestrelle's machinery or using more traditional methods.
 1564 proved even worse, as Mestrelle's machinery broke down, and although hammered coin production increased Mestrelle did not resume minting coinage until late 1566.

 Mestrelle minted a modest amount of coinage for the next two years until 1 September 1568 when his kinsman Philip Mestrelle was arrested for creating four Burgundian crowns that were counterfeit.
 At the 12 January 1569 City of London magistrates session Philip was convicted, and five days later he was hanged at Tyburn.
 Eloy was also implicated in the scheme, but his role was probably minor since he sought, and was granted, a pardon for his actions.
 Mestrelle was allowed to resume his work at the mint in late 1570, but he was working under considerable restrictions, including being made to work with inferior tools and dies.
 A medal struck by Mestrelle during this period is believed to be a plea to the queen - the obverse bears the inscription QUID NOS SINE TE (what are we without thee?) and the reverse bears QUID HOC SINE ARMIS (what is this without tools?).

 A reorganisation of the mint in 1572 saw the Warden of the Mint Richard Martin given responsibility for much of the mint's work, including its financial affairs.
 Martin had no inclination to waste money on what he saw as expensive experiments, and after tests demonstrated Mestrelle's press to be far more inefficient than the traditional coin hammerers Martin shut down Mestrelle's machinery and deprived him of access to the mint.
 Mestrelle retained lodgings in the Tower, but was never to work there again.
 A letter dated 25 August 1572, and sent by Martin to Lord Treasurer Burghley details a variety of problems with Mestrelle ranging from non-payment of debts to difficulties with sightseers.

 Nothing is known of Mestrelle's actions following his joblessness until October 1577, when he was arrested and charged with counterfeiting coins.
 Following his arrest, his belongings were seized and his family was evicted from his house.
-As it became clear that a conviction was likely, Mestrelle tried to save himself by implicating others supposedly involved with counterfeiting, but the Crown was not satisfied, and he was executed in the spring of 1578.
+As it became clear that a conviction was likely, Mestrelle tried to save himself by implicating others supposedly involved with counterfeiting, but the Crown was not satisfied, and he was hanged in the spring of 1578.